guberland/Udacity-FSWD-Projects/P3_Logs Analysis Project/README.md

 ### P3_Log_Analysis.py

 ```
-	This file contains five functions with three of them being
+	This file contains three functions:
-query functions.

-	get_top_arti() select columns from log and articles table and join them
-with articles.slug and log.path to output the top three most viewed articles.

-	get_top_author() select columns from log,author,articles table and join
- them with articles.slug to log.path and articles.author to authors.id to output the
-top three most viewed authors.

-	error_day() has two views created; normtraffic and badtraffic. normtraffic
-provides all traffic detail on all days in log table while badtraffic provides all
-404 bad request on all days. the two table then joined to output the days that have
-more than 1% of error rate.
+	executeQuery() takes an SQL query as a parameter.
+Executes the query and
+	returns the results as a list of tuples

-	print_view() and print_error() are helper functions that modify the output
+	printView() and printError() are helper functions that modify the output
 	of the queries into more human readable result.

 ```